System Design Space

 Data model and transaction contour

-The interactive section below shows how YDB combines row and column tables, automatic sharding, indexes, and distributed transactions in one architecture.
+The interactive section below shows how row and column tables, automatic sharding, indexes, and distributed transactions coexist in YDB — and where the boundaries between them run.

 YDB data model: tables, shards, and transactions